 Golf travel is considered a major activity both as a direct form of special interest travel and as an adjunct to other forms of travel.
-The golf tourism industry has consistently experienced growth Y-on-Y just before the Covid-19 pandemic.
-The industry took a hit from the pandemic just like every other industry, but that negative impact hasn’t been felt that much by golf travel tour operators as the industry is currently witnessing a sharp resurgence to its position just before the pandemic.
+The golf tourism industry had experienced consistent growth Y-on-Y just before the Covid-19 pandemic.
+The industry took a hit from the pandemic just like every other sector, but that negative impact hasn’t been felt that much by golf travel tour operators as the industry is currently witnessing a sharp resurgence to its position just before the pandemic.

-The sport gained more followership during the pandemic and more avid golf lovers can’t wait to clear the mental boredom of staying at home for the first few months of 2020.
-Going forward into 2021 and beyond, more golf sports lovers are anxious to have a golf travel trip at choice locations.
+The sport gained more followership during the pandemic and all of those avid golf lovers can’t wait to clear the mental boredom of staying at home for the first few months of 2020.
+Going forward into 2022 and beyond, more golf sports lovers are anxious to have a golf travel trip at choice locations.

 Explained below are some of the top trends in the golf travel industry.